-Capital turnover is the measure that indicates organization’s efficiency in relation to the utilization of capital employed in the business and it is calculated as a ratio of total annual turnover divided by the total amount of stockholder’s equity (also known as net worth) and the higher the ratio, the better is the utilization of capital employed.
+Capital turnover is the measure that indicates an organization’s efficiency about the utilization of capital employed in the business, and it is calculated as a ratio of total annual turnover divided by the total amount of stockholder’s equity (also known as net worth) and the higher the ratio, the better is the utilization of capital employed.

 Capital Turnover Formula

-- The total sale of the company is the total turnover of the company in an accounting year or of a period for which the ratio is calculated.
+- The company’s total sale is the total turnover of the company in an accounting year or of a period for which the ratio is calculated.

 Total sales do not include other income like interest and commission income.